 A full-fledged national plan, he said, should be a political discussion.

 In Ottawa, the talk of a national strategy is already gaining ground.
 Claude Gravelle, an NDP member of Parliament, introduced a private member's bill for a national dementia strategy in 2011.
 The bill is expected to have its second reading next year.

-Canada is the only G8 country without a national plan for dementia care, according to Gravelle, whose late mother lived with Alzheimer's for more than a decade.
+Canada is one of the few G8 countries without a national plan for dementia care, according to Gravelle's office.
+Gravelle's late mother lived with Alzheimer's for more than a decade.

 A Canada-wide plan would mean more research funding and more training for caregivers, he said.